15 Expats Talk about Health Insurance and Healthcare in Somalia

 When we asked about emergency services, members in Somalia wrote:

 "Emergency services in Somalia are limited and vary depending on the region.
 In some areas, there are no emergency services available.
 In other areas, there are limited ambulance services and medical facilities.
 To call for an ambulance, one would need to contact a local hospital or clinic, or contact a local government office.
-In some cases, it may be necessary to contact a private ambulance service," said one expat living in Somalia.
+In some cases, it may be necessary to contact a private ambulance service," said an expat in Somalia.

 Will I need to travel to see a specialist?

 "Mogadishu, the capital of Somalia, is home to some of the best medical specialists in the country.
 The city is home to a number of hospitals and clinics that offer a wide range of medical services.
 Additionally, the city is home to a number of specialized medical centers, such as the Somali National University Hospital, which offers a range of specialized medical services.
 Other cities in Somalia that offer a good selection of medical specialists include Hargeisa, Garowe, and Bosaso.
 These cities are home to a number of hospitals and clinics that offer a wide range of medical services.
-Additionally, these cities are home to specialized medical centers, such as the Hargeisa Group Hospital, which offers a range of specialized medical services," said one expat living in Somalia.
+Additionally, these cities are home to specialized medical centers, such as the Hargeisa Group Hospital, which offers a range of specialized medical services," mentioned one expat in Somalia.

 Are common prescription medications available in Somalia?